hotpunkx/glitchguess/docs/prd.md

   + Retrieve game state from database using session ID
   + Restore question history, current question count, and player roles
   + Resume game from exact point where it was left\n- If opponent has disconnected, show 'Waiting for opponent to reconnect...'
-- Provide'Abandon Game' option to exit and clear from local storage
+- Provide 'Abandon Game' option to exit and clear from local storage
+- Include 'Back to Home' button to return to start screen

-#### 2.5.9 Role Assignment
+\n#### 2.5.9 Role Assignment

 - System randomly assigns roles to two players:\n  + Player 1: Thinker (thinks of word within category)
   + Player 2: Guesser (asks questions and guesses)
 - Display role assignment clearly to both players
-- Thinker sees: 'You think of a [CATEGORY].
+- Thinker sees:'You think of a [CATEGORY].
 Your friend will guess!'
 - Guesser sees: 'Your friend is thinking of a [CATEGORY].
 Ask yes/no questions!'
-\n#### 2.5.10 Multiplayer Gameplay\n
+\n#### 2.5.10 Multiplayer Gameplay

 - Thinker:\n  + Keeps word in mind (no input required)
   + Receives questions from Guesser in real-time
   + Responds with Yes/No/Sometimes buttons